 Growing in moist areas where grass does not spread, moss (Bryophyta), liverworts (Marchantiophyta), and hornworts (Anthoceratophyta) are tiny plants with no vascular tissues.
 They grow on trees and rocks but can also spread to partially-shaded yards.
 Pruning trees to allow sunlight through their canopies, improving soil drainage to keep water from pooling, and raking lawn grass will help control growing moss.
 Chemicals may be somewhat useful for controlling actively spreading moss—copper sulphate and ammonium in particular—but not for dormant plants.

 Whether acidic or alkaline, testing Ohio yard and garden soil determines fertility and the amount of nutrients needed to help plants thrive and survive.
 Adding manure, fertilizers, mulch, compost, sulfur, or lime will alter soil alkalinity.
 Knowing the pH balance of your yard (and garden) not only lets you choose the right kind of fertilizer, but it will keep unnecessary chemicals from draining into groundwaters.

-Turfgrasses in Ohio grow in slightly acidic soil; with a pH between 6.0 to 7.0.
-For “do it yourselfers,” there are sampler units for inserting directly into the soil (available online and in garden stores) or you can obtain a sample of dirt to send into a testing lab.
+Turfgrasses in Ohio grow in soil with a pH between 6.0 to 7.0.
+For “Do It Yourselfers,” there are sampler units for inserting directly into the soil (available online and in garden stores) or you can obtain a sample of dirt to send into a testing lab.
 Contact your local cooperative extension service for more information on soil testing; there are several laboratories in Ohio.

 Grass Seed Choices